wovo/godafoss-c-/book/book.md

 All this godafoss and godafoss::target is a bit longwieldy and repetitive.
-Aliases can be created via 'using' statements to make the application code itself (the main) shorter and easier to read, at the cost of a few extra lines at the top.
+Aliases can be created via 'using' statements to make the application code itself (the main) shorter and easier to read, at the cost of a few extra boilerplate lines at the top.

 <!-- update quote( input, "due-01-01-03-blink-using", "", numbers = 1 ) -->
 ~~~C++